artofcodelabs/rdux/README.md

 ### 🗣️ Queries

-Most likely, it won't be needed to save `Rdux::Action` for every request a Rails app receives.
+Most likely, it won't be needed to save a `Rdux::Action` for every request a Rails app receives.
-The suggested approach is to save `Rdux::Action`s for CUD from CRUD and to not save for Reads.
+The suggested approach is to save `Rdux::Action`s for Create, Update, and Delete (CUD) operations.
 This approach organically creates a new layer - queries in addition to actions.
 Thus, it is required to call `Rdux.perform` only for actions.

-It is suggested to create the `perform` method that calls out `Rdux.perform` or query depending on the presence of `action` or `query` keywords.
+An example approach is to create the `perform` method that calls `Rdux.perform` or a query depending on the presence of `action` or `query` keywords.
 This method can set `meta` attributes, fulfill params validation, etc.

 Example: